 Civil society in Christchurch, a long term peace city in Aotearoa, observed the anniversary of the bombings of Hiroshima and Nagasaki over the August weekend.

-On Friday 6 August, Peace Movement Aotearoa organised a Zoom hui with New Zealand Minister for Disarmament Affairs Phil Twyford in attendance.
-Edwina from Peace Movement Aotearoa read New Zealand poet Hone Tuwhare’s poem No Ordinary Sun.
+On Friday 6 August, ICAN Aotearoa NZ organised a Zoom hui with New Zealand Minister for Disarmament Affairs Phil Twyford in attendance.
+Murray Short from Peace Movement Aotearoa read New Zealand poet Hone Tuwhare’s poem No Ordinary Sun.